-What are the Hidden Ivies?
+What is a Hidden Ivy school?
 How can you get in?
 Keep on reading to find out the answers to these questions and more!

-When it’s time to build your college list, you might be a little overwhelmed by choice at first.
-The U.S. boasts some excellent schools to provide you with the education you need to succeed in whatever career path you choose.
+When it’s time to build your college list, you might be overwhelmed by choice at first.
 While you may have heard of Ivy League schools and their prestige, there are other schools called “Hidden Ivies” you should also consider.

-We’ll walk you through everything you need to know about Hidden Ivy League schools, including what they are, a complete list of all schools, their benefits, and how to tailor your application to boost your acceptance chances.
+We’ll walk you through everything you need to know about these schools, including what they are, a complete list of Hidden Ivy colleges, their benefits, and how to tailor your application to boost your acceptance chances.

 Experts Howard and Matthew Greene introduced the term "Hidden Ivies" in their 2000 book with the same name.
 The eight Ivy League schools are famous for their name recognition, prestige, and notable alumni.
 Hidden Ivies share similarities with the Ivy League, including their selectivity and liberal arts education offerings.

 The Ivy League had nothing to do with academic excellence at its conception.
 Initially, it was an athletic conference established in 1954 by the National Collegiate Athletic Association (NCAA) Division 1.

 Today, these schools connote a highly selective school committed to rigorous academics.
 Hidden Ivies are schools that share some of the Ivy League’s defining traits.